lydiateinfalt/DATS6101-IntroDataSci-Spring2020/README.md

 # DATS-6101-Spring-2020-Intro-Data-Sci-

-Izzy Illari's work for DATS 6101 Spring 2020 at GWU
+This repo contains a collection of Izzy Illari's work for DATS 6101 Spring 2020 at GWU.